AllenInstitute/sourcesep/Readme.md

       └── pathlength.csv
 ```

+### Documentation

+`./qdocs` contains source files for the quarto project rendered in `./docs`, which can be viewed as a [github pages website](https://alleninstitute.github.io/sourcesep).

 ### Notes

 [Deep Learning approaches for source separation in music/speech](https://www.youtube.com/watch?v=AB-F2JmI9U4) that we might adapt for our problem: